Monokaix/rpc-go/README.md

 # rpc-go
-A simple rpc implement of go.
+A simple rpc implement which is base on go built-in library net/rpc.